COP4655-MobileApps-Fall2023/cop4655-mobile-apps-final-project-final-project-group2/README.md

 --
 1. Installation:

-Download and install the app from the [App Store/Google Play Store].
+Download and install the app from the [App Store].

 2. Account Setup: